 - Caring for pets who have recently given birth, then continuing to care for the family until they are ready for adoption.
 Throughout the spring and summer, and into fall, we are always in need of fosters for bottle-baby kittens and mother cats with kittens.

-- Socializing animals who aren't completely comfortable with humans — typically that means puppies, kittens and small caged pets, but it may also apply to adult animals.
-Foster families who help socialize pets will do so under the guidance of our pet behavior staff.
+- Socializing animals who aren't completely comfortable with humans — typically that means puppies, kittens and small pets, but it may also apply to adult animals.
+Foster families who help socialize pets will do so under the guidance of our pet behavior team.

 - Caring for "special cases" — pets who need a calm, quiet home environment for recovery after surgery, neglect or injury.